 Building on foundations in systems design and civil engineering, my research has grown to be multidisciplinary in nature with an emphasis on sustainability.
 It ranges from empirically based discovery to fundamental methods and processes that influence and improve practices.
 As a research catalyst, I collaborate with diverse colleagues and students toward achieving our shared vision in a way that equitably contributes to fundamental advancement of knowledge and impact.
 By accomplishing our vision and objectives, we contribute substantially to a better quality of life for all Canadians.

-Infrastructure Computer Vision: This area of contributions has most recently culminated in a book in press to be published in November 2019 by Elsevier called “Infrastructure Computer Vision”.
+This area of contributions has most recently culminated in a book published in November 2019 by Elsevier called “Infrastructure Computer Vision”.
 Several key elements of the book are based on related advances and current research including:

 (1) 3D and 4D “scan-to-BIM” and “scan-vs-BIM” algorithms based on a-priori model information and 3D imaging were developed that contribute to the foundation for continuous and automated, 3D layout, progress tracking, and as-built modeling technologies